-LendingTree always posts the current rates for participating lenders online, so you never need to wonder what kind rate you could start at.
+LendingTree always posts the current rates for participating lenders online, so you never need to wonder what kind of rate you could start at.
 Just keep in mind that your credit score and loan amount affect how high of an interest rate you’re likely to get no matter which lender you ultimately choose.

 Even with mortgage rates expected to rise for the foreseeable future, we’re still at historically low rates right now.
 If you have good credit, now may be the time to lock in a low rate.

 LendingTree by itself doesn’t charge any fees, nor does any lender it works with charge any upfront fees before your loan closes.
 If you get a call from someone you need to pay a fee to ensure a loan or guarantee a rate, it’s a scam.